WiX-Toolset-Pills-15mg/My-First-Installer/README.md

-# Deploy Files
+# My First Installer

 ## Description

-This Pill contains a WiX project that deploys a single file in the "c:\Program Files\Dust in the Wind\Deploy Files Example" directory.
+This Pill contains a WiX project that demonstrates how to deploy a single file in the installation directory.

-The code contains comments with explanations.
-Follow the "Step X" comments.
+A step-by-step tutorial can be found in the article, [here](doc/article/README.md).

 ## Question

-- How to deploy a file?
+- How to deploy a file using WiX Toolset?